Updated in 2019 🙂

 I enjoy reading blog posts and articles that feel like a friendly conversation.
 You want your readers to feel comfortable and empowered, so try to make your content relatable and enjoyable.
 Many food bloggers stick to the recipes, but also have a series of posts for more personal “life” posts.
-Mine are all in my Life section.
+Mine are all in my Behind the Scenes section.
 People are curious about other people by nature and it’s always nice to find a connection online!
 Share however much you are comfortable with.

 When you’re feeling uninspired, take a break.
 Get out, experience new places, new adventures, new things.
 Buy some new cookbooks, cooking magazines, or watch a new cooking show.
 Go to new restaurants and gather inspiration from the menu.
 There are so many resources available in today’s world and when an idea catches your attention, write it down.
 I have a running list of recipe ideas in my phone!

 Or if you’re having trouble coming up with a new recipe or a new blog post idea, think of some things that you know that others don’t know.
 For example, do you know how to boil a perfect soft-boiled egg every time?
 I certainly don’t.
 Do you know how to make a killer homemade tomato sauce?
 Share your secrets.
 Just think of all the things you know how to do and share it!

 Or what about going back into your archives and remaking a recipe, but better?
 There may be a few recipes in your archives that may not be as perfect as you’d like.
 Why not try them again and make some changes?
 Perfect the recipe and publish it again!
 Explain to your readers the changes you made and why.
 I explained why removing the extra egg yolk and chocolate chips in cake batter chocolate chip cookies was so important the second time around.
 I received a lot of positive feedback from curious bakers and it’s still one of the most popular posts on my blog.

 Overcoming Writer’s Block